 Adequate housing, along with food and clothing, is considered by the Universal Declaration of Human Rights as a basic requirement for achieving a minimum living standard.
-Yet, inadequate housing, a primary characteristic of slum dwellers, is a problem facing 45% of the global urban population.
+Yet, inadequate housing, a primary characteristic of slum dwellers, is a problem facing 45 per cent of the global urban population.

-Despite the importance of housing, there is surprisingly little scientific evidence on the causal effects of housing programs on the welfare of beneficiary populations in low-income countries.
+Despite the importance of housing, there is surprisingly little scientific evidence on the causal effects of housing programmes on the welfare of beneficiary populations in low-income countries.

-The project will fill this gap by evaluating the impact of providing inexpensive basic pre-fabricated houses to extreme poor populations living in informal slums in Latin America.
-They work with a NGO, Un Techo Para Mi País (UTPMP), which is a youth-led program that provides such houses to extreme poor populations living in the slums of 14 Latin American countries.
+The study contributes to filling this gap by evaluating the impact of providing inexpensive basic pre-fabricated houses to poor populations living in informal slums in Mexico, El Salvador and Uruguay.
+The programme Un Techo Para Mi País (UTPMP), is youth-led and provides such houses to poor populations living in the slums of 14 Latin American countries.

-The main objective of the program is to improve household well-being and increase the beneficiary household's probability of exiting extreme poverty.
-UTPMP targets households in sub-standard housing typically made of materials such as cardboard, tin and plastic, with dirt floors and lacking services such as water and sewage.
+The main objective of the programme is to improve household well-being and increase the beneficiary household's probability of exiting extreme poverty.
+UTPMP targets households in sub-standard housing which are typically made of materials such as cardboard, tin and plastic, and have dirt floors and lack services such as water and sewage.

-The project proposes to evaluate the impact of UTPMP housing on physical and mental health, socio-economic, and security outcomes and also examine if there are spillovers to non-beneficiaries living in treatment communities.
+The study evaluates the impact of UTPMP housing on physical and mental health, socio-economic, and security outcomes.
+It also examines if there are spillovers to non-beneficiaries living in treatment communities.